Miyama’s Thatched Village Winter Lantern Festival

 Matters that require attention

-• Car parking requires prior reservation during the festival period (27th January to 3rd February).
+• Car parking requires prior reservation during the festival period (19th to 23rd January).

 Thank you for your cooperation in advance to prevent overcrowding.